Content Detail

 Bluish-white fruit (drupe) ripens in late summer.

-Plant care:
+Plant Care

-For best flowering and winter color, grow in full sun.
-Red-osier dogwood is tolerant of shade conditions and very adaptable to soil conditions, including wet soils.
-This dogwood will form thickets.
+Red-osier dogwood will form thickets.
 If left unpruned, plants reach 7 to 9 feet high and 10 feet wide.
 It thrives in moist sites along ponds or river banks.
-To retain stems with good red color, remove a few of the oldest stems to the ground every spring.

 Stem canker is common on this species, and leaf spots are common.

 This plant is a cultivar of a species that is native to the Chicago region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.
-Cultivars are plants produced in cultivation by selective breeding or via vegetative propagation from wild plants identified to have desirable traits.

-Bergeson’s Compact red-osier dogwood (Cornus sericea ssp. sericea ‘Bergeson’s Compact’):
+Bergeson’s Compact red-osier dogwood (Cornus sericea ssp. sericea ‘Bergeson’s Compact’)

 This cultivar has a compact habit reaching 4 to 6 feet high and has good fall color and red winter stems.

-Budd’s Yellow red-osier dogwood (Cornus sericea ssp. sericea ‘Budd’s Yellow):
+Budd’s Yellow red-osier dogwood (Cornus sericea ssp. sericea ‘Budd’s Yellow)

 A 6 to 8 foot high and 5-6 foot wide, rounded shrub with bright yellow stems.

-Cardinal red-osier dogwood (Cornus sericea ssp. sericea ‘Cardinal’):
+Cardinal red-osier dogwood (Cornus sericea ssp. sericea ‘Cardinal’)

 8 to 10 feet high and wide; spreading form with orange-red fall color and cherry-red winter stems; resistant to leaf spots.

-Pucker Up! red-osier dogwood (Cornus sericea ssp. sericea ‘Neil Z’):
+Pucker Up! red-osier dogwood (Cornus sericea ssp. sericea ‘Neil Z’)

 A 3 to 4 foot high and wide, upright shrub with glossy, puckered leaves and red twigs.